dotnet/linker/docs/design/redundant-suppressions.md

 Dynamic reflection patterns pose a serious challenge to the linker trimming capabilities.
 The tool is able to infer simple reflection patterns; but there still cases which the tool will not be able to reason about.
 When the linker fails to recognize a certain pattern, a warning appears informing the user that the trimming process may break the functionality of the app.

-There are cases where the developer confident about safety of a given pattern, but the linker is unable to reason about it and still produces a warning.
+There are cases where the developer is confident about the safety of a given pattern, but the linker is unable to reason about it and still produces a warning.
 The developer may use warning suppression to silence the warning.
 An example of such pattern may be listing all properties of an object using reflection mechanism which may be useful for diagnostic purposes.
 ```csharp
     [UnconditionalSuppressMessage("trim", "IL2075", Justification = "It's OK to print only the properties which were actually used.")]
     void PrintProperties(object instance)